Universal separability criterion for arbitrary density matrices from causal properties of separable and entangled quantum states: Discussion

-Finally, as for strongly mixed N-coupled b-class of EC-density matrices, corresponding causal separability/entanglement criterion for the entanglement parameter $ p $ can be obtained by previously used renormalization $ \frac{p^{2N}}{(D-1)^{2N}} \rightarrow p^{2N} $ in Eq.(61) leaving Eq.(60) intact.
-Thus, the result for $ W^{(b.s.)(I)}_{m(j);m}(p)$ reads
+Finally, for the strongly mixed N-coupled b-class of EC-density matrices, corresponding causal separability/entanglement criterion for the entanglement parameter $ p $ can be obtained by previously used renormalisation $ \frac{p^{2N}}{(D-1)^{2N}} \rightarrow p^{2N} $ in Eq.(A13) leaving Eq.(A12) intact.
+Then the result for $ W^{(b.s.)(I)}_{m(j);m}(p)$ reads

-Surprisingly, formula (63) turns out to be \textit{dual} to Eq.(49) for $ W^{(b.w.)}_{m(j);m}(p) $ in N-free weakly mixing realization of b-class EC-density matrix.
-This is because Eq.(63) reduces to Eq.
-(49) by the replacement $ (D-1)^{(2N-1)} \rightarrow (D-1)^{-(2N-1)} $ in the second line of Eq.(63).
-As the result, separability/entanglement criterion for N-coupled strongly mixing b-class of EC-density matrices (63) has the same form (50) as one for N-free weakly mixing EC-density matrices of b-class, but with threshold values of Eqs.(51,52) being switched.
-Thus, for the former case one has for the entanglement parameter $ p $ the separability/entanglement criterion (50) with two threshold values $ p^{(b.s.)}_{th1(I)}(\vert m \vert)=p^{(b.w.)}_{th2}(\vert m \vert) $ and $ p^{(b.s.)}_{th2(I)}(\vert m \vert)=p^{(b.w.)}_{th1}(\vert m \vert) $.
-"Mapping" this replacement onto the explanations after Eqs.(51-56) in the above text one can arrive the remarkable conclusion that \textit{any strongly mixed N-coupled b-class equally connected density matrix always remains entangled except the case $ D=2 $(the two-qubits case of Ref.[6]) where such sort of EC-density matrix is entangled everywhere besides one point $ p=1/2 $ }.
+Surprisingly, formula (48) turns out to be \textit{dual} to Eq.(29) for $ W^{(b.w.)}_{m(j);m}(p) $ in N-free weakly mixing realization of b-class EC-density matrix.
+This is because Eq.(48) reduces to Eq.
+(29) by the replacement $ (D-1)^{(2N-1)} \rightarrow (D-1)^{-(2N-1)} $ in the second line of Eq.(48).
+As the result, separability/entanglement criterion for the N-coupled strongly mixing b-class of EC-density matrices has the same form (30) as one for N-free weakly mixing EC-density matrices of b-class, but with threshold values of Eqs.(31,32) being switched.
+Thus, for the former case one has for the entanglement parameter $ p $ the separability/entanglement criterion (30) with two threshold values $ p^{(b.s.)}_{th1(I)}(\vert m \vert)=p^{(b.w.)}_{th2}(\vert m \vert) $ and $ p^{(b.s.)}_{th2(I)}(\vert m \vert)=p^{(b.w.)}_{th1}(\vert m \vert) $.
+"Mapping" this replacement onto the explanations after Eqs.(31-36) in the above text one can arrive the remarkable conclusion that \textit{any strongly mixed N-coupled b-class equally connected density matrix always remains entangled except the case $ D=2 $(the two-qubits case of Ref.[6]) where such sort of EC-density matrix is entangled everywhere except one point where $ p=1/2 $ }.